MeetThakkar10/quiz_app_updated/README.md

 - **Instant Feedback**: After selecting an answer, the app instantly shows whether the answer was correct or incorrect.
 - **Score Calculation**: At the end of the quiz, your score will be displayed.
 - **Next Question Button**: After each question, you can click **"Next"** to proceed to the next question.
+- **Timer**: Timer for each question is setted.
+- **Restart Quiz**: User can restart quiz again after completing once and viewing score.

 ---